ZIPANG

 Puzzle / Action game

-You control a small samurai and the goal of the game is to find the magic key and unlock the level's door so your little friend can escape to the next stage and so on.
-Each room is of course full of traps and monsters.
-However our little character has a magic sword, but here you do not use it to slice your enemies, but instead to create and destroy blocks.
-This happen to be useful, especially to create stairs and reach other parts of the room.
-You can also destroy blocks when a monster stand on it and it will get rid of the nasty.
-Bonuses are available and often hidden behind blocks.
-Most interestingly, your little hero can use fireballs to help him in desperate situations.
-But beware, they are only available in limited amount !
-Finally, a password system allows you to save your game.
+Zipang is an action/puzzle game published by Pack-In-Video and based on Tecmo's popular arcade game Solomon's Key originally released in 1986.
+The player takes control of a small samurai and the goal of the game is to find a magic key hidden in each single-screen room and to unlock the level's exit door so our little friend can escape to the next stage.
+Each room is of course filled with all kind of traps and monsters.
+However the little samurai comes equipped with a magic sword, but here the weapon comes with a twist - it is not used to slice and dice enemies, but to create and destroy blocks instead.
+This happens to be rather useful, especially to create rudimentary set of stairs and reach other parts of the room.
+The player can also destroy blocks when a monster stands on it and kill the nasty in the process.
+Most interestingly, our little hero can use fireballs to help him in desperate situations - but beware, they are only available in limited quantities.
+Finally, all kind of bonus items and power-ups are also available and often hidden behind blocks, and help the samurai on his journey.
+Unlike the original Solomon's Key, Zipang features a password system that the player can use to resume playing.

 Related